bohdanhlovatskyi/C_Strings_Library/README.md

 <mark> Tested and efficient strings library implementatioon </mark>

 ### Example of execution:
+if you compile and run the main file along with the lib, you will get the following example of execution.
 ```
 --------------- Show default funcs -------------------
 String from cstr: Hello there!